 grab some coffee at blue bottle and empanadas at el porteno for breakfast. walk around the building checking out the stores and scenery. before you leave get a loaf of bread at acme bread and some cheese at cowgirl creamery. grab some deli meat and a bottle of napa wine or local beer. (where you'll need the ice pack)

-then walk along the embarcadero to pier 39. it's very touristy so skip it if you want, but head over to fisherman's wharf for a cool place to grab a seafood lunch. clam chowder is pretty good but the bread bowl if for gays.
+then walk along the embarcadero to pier 39. it's very touristy so skip it if you want, but head over to fisherman's wharf for a cool place to grab a seafood lunch. clam chowder is pretty good but the bread bowl if for homosexuals.

 when you're done there walk along the coast to ghirdelli square to grab some chocolate then continue to crissy fields for a sunset picnic with the shit you bought at the ferry plaza and ghirdelli square.